nosial/ncc/DOCUMENTATION.md

 The `installer` field contains allows you to configure the execution of policies during different stages of the installation process of the package.
-Note that these files only accepts an array of strings, which are the names of the execution policies that you want to run during the specified stage.
-NCC will reject the package if the execution policy does not exist.
+Note that these files only accepts an array of strings, which are the names of the execution policies that you want to run during the specified stage. ncc will reject the package if the execution policy does not exist.

 | Name           | Type       | Required | Description                                                             |